pR0Ps/website/pelican/content/blog/dynamic-dns-client-for-namecheap.md

 fi
 ```

-It basically checks if the IP requrned by a DNS query for the subdomain matches
+It basically checks if the IP returned by a DNS query for the subdomain matches
 the current IP of the server (as reported by [curlmyip][]) and if it doesn't,
 sends a request to update the DNS.
 The `systemd-cat` commands are there just to
 put some record of the IP changing into the syslog.
 Maybe I'll do some analysis